vicente-gonzalez-ruiz/SVC/README.md

 Decode-frame procedure:

-1. "Level L" has been decoded in the previous iteration.
-2. Generate a prediction for "Level L-1" using "Level L" (for example, using bilinear interpolation).
+1. Generate a prediction for "Level L-1" using "Level L" (for example, using bilinear interpolation).
-3. Decode a prediction error for "Level L-1".
+2. Decode a prediction error for "Level L-1".
-4. Generate "Level L-1" as the addition of the prediction for "Level L-1" and the prediction error for "Level L-1".
+3. Generate "Level L-1" as the addition of the prediction for "Level L-1" and the prediction error for "Level L-1".
-5. L <- L - 1
+4. L <- L - 1
-6. Go to step 2.
+5. Go to step 1.

 Encode-frame procedure: